strawberry-graphql/strawberry/docs/guides/relay.md

 ### Custom connection pagination

+The default `relay.Connection` class don't implement any pagination logic, and should be used as a base class to implement your own pagination logic.
+All you need to do is implement the `resolve_connection` classmethod.

-The default `Connection` implementation uses a limit/offset approach to paginate the results.
+The integration provides `relay.ListConnection`, which implements a limit/offset approach to paginate the results.
 This is a basic approach and might be enough for most use cases.

 <Note>

-`Connection` implementes the limit/offset by using slices.
-That means that you can override what the slice does by customizing the `__getitem__` method of the object returned by `resolve_nodes`.
+`relay.ListConnection` implementes the limit/offset by using slices.
+That means that you can override what the slice does by customizing the `__getitem__` method of the object returned by your nodes resolver.

 For example, when working with `Django`, `resolve_nodes` can return a `QuerySet`, meaning that the slice on it will translate to a `LIMIT`/`OFFSET` in the SQL